hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 tolerances, or any abnormal conditions of interior surface.
 Any factor of safety must be estimated from the local conditions and the requirements of each particular installation.
 An example illustrating the use of the tables will be found in Section IIIB.

+To learn more about the effects of pipe friction on rotodynamic pumps, refer to <a href="https://estore.pumps.org/Standards/Rotodynamic/RotodynamicPumpsforDesignApplication.aspx" target="_blank">ANSI/HI 14.3 – Rotodynamic Pumps for Design and Application</a>.

 ### Valves and Fittings (Minor Losses)